kewilli/FFXIV-DPS/README.md

  # FFXIV-DPS
-Find highest DPS rotations in FFXIV
+Find highest DPS rotations in FFXIV using machine learning.